filiptronicek/blog/_posts/2023-10-01-hello-internet.md

 | Without ECH                            | With ECH                                 |
 | -------------------------------------- | ---------------------------------------- |
 | ![image](/img/ciphertrail/no_ech.webp) | ![image](/img/ciphertrail/with_ech.webp) |

+To summarize, ECH is a great feature for improving online privacy for many, the need to use a VPN (for personal use).
+It has great support among browsers, with both Chrome and Firefox leading the way[^4].
+Client support is awesome to see, but in this case, we have an opposite problem to the one of Kyber PEMs: virtually no service accepts encrypted client hellos.
+I can only speculate about why I think that is: my opinions range from "c'mon, this was literally [released yesterday](https://blog.cloudflare.com/announcing-encrypted-client-hello/)" to the fact that this has big implications on security policies in enterprise and in places like schools, where some websites tend to be blocked.
+On the latter, the [Encrypted Client Hello Deployment Considerations](https://datatracker.ietf.org/doc/draft-campling-ech-deployment-considerations/) document explains these caveats in detail.

+Personally, I hold ECH for a massive improvement to the overall digital landscape and would encourage anyone on Cloudflare to [flip the switch](https://dash.cloudflare.com/?to=/:account/:zone/ssl-tls/edge-certificates).
+For other providers, I'd wait until ECH becomes easily available for you.

+I would love to make a blog post series out of this concept of web security, I named it "CipherTrail Chronicles" and hope I to see you on episode 2.
+To close of the post on something informative, here is an overview of some notable domains and their support status (as of September 2023)[^5]:

 | Domain             | Protocol | Key exchange          | ECH support | Cloudflare? |
 | ------------------ | -------- | --------------------- | ----------- | ----------- |